manoharan-lab/holopy/docs/source/users/basics.rst

 Holopy Scattering is generally used to:

-  1) Describe geometry as :mod:`holopy.scattering.scatterer` object
+  1) Describe geometry as :mod:`~holopy.scattering.scatterer` object
-  2) Define the result you want as a :mod:`holopy.core.marray.Schema` object
+  2) Define the result you want as a :mod:`~holopy.core.marray.Schema` object
-  3) Calculate scattering quantities with an :mod:`holopy.scattering.theory` appropriate for your object -> :class:`holopy.core.marray.Marray` object
+  3) Calculate scattering quantities with an :mod:`~holopy.scattering.theory` appropriate for your :mod:`~holopy.scattering.scatterer` -> :class:`~holopy.core.marray.Marray` object

 Propagation
 ^^^^^^^^^^^